Cenikor Foundation

-The Cenikor Foundation is a nonprofit drug rehabilitation and mental health organization based in Houston, Texas, operating residential treatment centers and outpatient services for adults and adolescents in Texas and Louisiana.
-They have faced serious allegations of patient abuse and use of patients for unfree labor.
-Cenikor provides treatment based on the therapeutic community approach.
+The Cenikor Foundation is a nonprofit organization dedicated to providing drug rehabilitation and mental health services.
+Headquartered in Houston, Texas, Cenikor operates residential treatment centers and outpatient programs for adults and adolescents in Texas and New Mexico.
+Initially focused on the therapeutic community model, Cenikor now offers a range of services including detoxification, medically-assisted therapies, short-term residential treatment, and outpatient care.

 History

 1960s

-Cenikor was founded in 1967 by James "Luke" Austin while incarcerated at Colorado State Penitentiary.
+Cenikor was founded in 1967 by James "Luke" Austin while he was incarcerated at the Colorado State Penitentiary.
 Austin had previously worked at the new religious movement Synanon in California, and initially sought to start a Synanon spinoff group for Colorado prisoners.
 When his request to start a group under the Synanon name was rejected by prison leaders, Austin renamed the group Center of the Core of the Individual, shortened to "Cenikor," and reframed Synanon's confrontational attack therapy approach as reality therapy.

-After Austin's release, he married Doris "Dottie" Austin, and the two formally incorporated Cenikor on May 27, 1968.
-The first major facility, housed in a former bakery in Denver, Colorado, was financed by a donation from businessman Charles Kettering III.
+The first Cenikor facility was established in a former Denver, Colorado bakery, supported by a donation from businessman Charles Kettering III.